Protecting yourself from fraud

 If a fraudster uses your details in other ways, like setting up a bogus company or borrowing money on credit, you might not notice the fraud right away.
 As time passes and bills go unpaid, the debt could show up in your credit file and lower your credit worthiness.

 Barclaycard monitors accounts around the clock.
-If fraud is spotted, we’ll call you in person, or alert you with an automated call within 60 seconds.
+If fraud is spotted, we can either call you in person or we can alert you in under 60 seconds with an automated call.

 It can take a while to separate fact from fiction by convincing banks and credit reference agencies that the debts aren’t yours.
 Until it’s sorted out, you could have a harder time securing a mortgage, credit card, phone contract, and any other credit agreement which requires lenders to check how you’ve managed repayments in the past.